Vedic Green: Vastu Building — Online Course

 His architectural practice has been devoted exclusively to the practice of Maharishi Vedic architecture for the past eight years, and he has accumulated more experience at reviving and applying its ancient principles than has any other licensed Western architect in the world.
 He was the founder of the Maharishi Sthpatya Veda Consultation Service for North America and advises the Service.

-He is currently the architect for the reconstruction of the campus of Maharishi University of Management, which is being rebuilt entirely according to the principles of Vedic architecture.
+He is currently the architect for the reconstruction of the campus of the Maharishi University of Management, which is being rebuilt entirely according to the principles of Vedic architecture.
 His Maharishi Vedic portfolio also includes master planning and a wide variety of buildings including offices, classroom buildings, apartment buildings and residential homes.

 His work in Vedic architecture education includes his current service as the Director of the Institute of Maharishi Vedic Architecture at Maharishi University of Management, serving as Director of the first International Maharishi Sthpatya Veda Consultants’ Training Course, and giving hundreds of lectures on the subject in the US, Canada, the Caribbean, Middle East, and Asia.